beenotung/quick-erd/README.md

 1. Update `package.json`:

-Change the line from `"type": "module",` to `"type": "not_module",`
+Change the line from `"type": "module",` to `"type": "commonjs",`

 2. Set the database connection credential in `.env`.

 You can refer to `.env.example`

-3. Run `npx ts-node src/db/pg.ts`
+3. Run `npx ts-node src/db/pg-to-text`

-You can save the output into a file using pipe. e.g. `npx ts-node src/db/pg.ts > erd.txt`
+You can save the output into a file using pipe. e.g. `npx ts-node src/db/pg-to-text > erd.txt`

 4. Copy the output text into the web erd editor